norrismw/SLAE/docs/assignment-1.md

 Finally, the third section of this paper demonstrates a program written in Python that allows a user to configure a port number to be used in Shell_Bind_TCP shellcode.

 ## Analysis of Shell_Bind_TCP.c
-The code above has been commented in such a way that breaks the program down into distinct sections which will be used for the purpose of analysis.
-A brief explanation of each commented code section is provided below.
+The code below has been commented in such a way that breaks the program down into distinct sections which will be referenced during analysis.
+A brief explanation of each commented code section will be provided.

 ```c
 #include <stdio.h>